Noncommutative Iwasawa theory arising from Hecke algebras: Introduction

-We formulate a Main conjecture for Selmer groups of $\ad{\bosym{\rho_0}}$ along the irreducible component $\II$.
+We formulate a Main conjecture for Selmer groups of $\ad{\bosym{\rho_0}}$ over $\IIG$.
 A Main conjecture for Galois representations attached to the ordinary Hida family was also formulated by Barth in his thesis \cite{barth}.
 Our formulation is slightly different from his formulation.
-A noncommutative generalization of the Main Conjecture of Iwasawa theory was presented in the paper \cite{cfksv} for Galois representations arising from motives which are ordinary at a prime $p$.
-A requirement for this formulation is that the Pontryagin dual of Selmer groups defined over $\inft{F}$ are in the category $\mathfrak{M}_\cH(\cG)$.
-This category $\mathfrak{M}_\cH(\cG)$ consists of finitely generated modules over $\Z_p[[\cG]]$ and torsion with respect to a certain Ore Set (see Section 7).
-This Ore set is defined to be the set of all the elements of $\Z_p[[\cG]]$ such that $\Z_p[[\cG]]/x$ is a finitely generated module over $\Z_p[[\cH]]$.
+All of these conjectures are generalizations of the Main Conjecture of Iwasawa theory in \cite{cfksv} for Galois representations arising from motives which are ordinary at a prime $p$.
+A requirement for this formulation is that the Pontryagin dual of Selmer groups defined over $\inft{F}$ be in the category $\mathfrak{M}_\cH(\cG)$.
+This category $\mathfrak{M}_\cH(\cG)$ consists of finitely generated modules over $\Z_p[[\cG]]$ and torsion with respect to a certain Ore Set (see Section \ref{non-commmutative}).
+This Ore set is defined to be the set of all the elements $x$ of $\Z_p[[\cG]]$ such that $\Z_p[[\cG]]/x$ is a finitely generated module over $\Z_p[[\cH]]$.
 It is conjectured in \cite{cfksv} that the Selmer groups defined over $\inft{F}$ attached to $p$-ordinary Galois representations are in the category $\mathfrak{M}_\cH(\cG)$.